 IC can cause scarring and stiffness in the bladder.
 When the bladder is stiff, it can’t expand as it normally does when it is filled with urine.
 The walls of the bladder may also get sores and bleed.

 Who gets interstitial cystitis?

-An estimated 700,000 to 1 million Americans currently suffer from the interstitial cystitis.
 Men, women, and children of all ages are diagnosed with IC.
-However, 80 percent of people diagnosed with IC are women.
+An estimated 700,000 to 1 million Americans currently suffer from the disease; 80% of people diagnosed with IC are women.

 Symptoms of IC vary from case to case, and can be mild, severe, occasional, or constant.
 The symptoms may be similar to those of a bladder infection.
 Women’s symptoms often get worse during menstrual periods.

 - Pain, pressure, and/or discomfort coming from the bladder

 - Passing only a small amount of urine

 - In men, discomfort in the penis and/or scrotum

 - Lower abdominal pain that gets worse as the bladder fills